pantabo1/new-smart-belt-proposal/smart_belt_spec.md

 - If due to trying being unable to place/extend an underground belt, remove the underground belt entrance.
 This is so we don't side load/curve into anything.
 - If due to a pass-through underground we cannot upgrade, do not upgrade the underground belt.
-- IF the output is blocked, notify the player that "X is in the way."
+- If the output is blocked, notify the player that "X is in the way."

 ### 3.5.
 Placing Entities